 Strattera is not a type of drug that requires weaning, nor does it cause symptoms of withdrawal when use of the drug is stopped.

-For other types of drug abuse, or alcohol abuse, detox may last anywhere from three to 10 days, depending on the type of drug, severity of dependence, and other factors.
+For other types of drug use or alcohol use disorder, detox may last anywhere from three to 10 days, depending on the type of drug, severity of dependence, and other factors.

 Strattera Detox FAQs